mzs21/lib-system-demo/README.md

 ```bash
 git clone [url]
 ```
+- replace [url] with the actual url of the repository

 Or

 - Download the zip file from the repository and extract it to your local machine.